-In 2019, Goodwill served more than 35 million individuals worldwide and helped more than 230,000 people train for careers in industries such as banking, IT and health care, to name a few, and get the supportive services they needed to be successful, such as English language training, additional education, and access to transportation and child care.
+In 2022, Goodwill served over 2.1 million individuals worldwide and helped more than 128,998 people train for careers in industries such as banking, IT and health care, to name a few, and get the supportive services they needed to be successful, such as English language training, additional education, and access to transportation and child care.

 Goodwill works to enhance people’s dignity and quality of life by strengthening their communities, eliminating their barriers to opportunity, and helping them reach their full potential through learning and the power of work.

 Goodwill Industries International (GII) is based in Rockville, MD, outside of Washington, D.C.
-The Goodwill enterprise is a network of 157 community-based, autonomous organizations in the United States and Canada with a presence in 12 other countries.
+The Goodwill enterprise is a network of more than 150 community-based, autonomous organizations in the United States and Canada with a presence in 12 other countries.
 To meet the needs of their local communities, each local Goodwill organization designs its own programs and services to help people find work near where they live.

 From family owned to globally known, Goodwill is honored to work with the nation’s top brands to fight unemployment and underemployment.
 In the past year, our major partners have made a significant investment to advance Goodwill’s work in local communities.
 We’re proud to celebrate and recognize their impact.